Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Generative Midtension

-{For classical approaches to human action, intentions are the result of the right combination of beliefs and desires causing the action (Davidson, 1980).
-This kind of event-causal account of intentionality leaves little room for explaining generative midtended action. $ \phi $ becomes an intentional action if X (the agent) holds the belief that doing $ \phi $ will satisfy desire D. Both $ \phi $ and D are specified prior to the action and the desire D and the belief that ``$ \phi $ will bring D'' must be contained and causally efficacious in the mind of X in order to make $ \phi $ an intentional action.}
+For classical approaches to human action, intentions are the result of the right combination of beliefs and desires causing the action \citep{Davidson1980}.
+This kind of event-causal account of intentionality leaves little room for explaining generative midtended action. $\varphi$ becomes an intentional action if $X$ (the agent) holds the belief that doing $\varphi$ will satisfy desire $D$.
+Both $\varphi$ and $D$ are specified prior to the action and the desire $D$ and the belief that ``$\varphi$ will bring $D$'' must be contained and causally efficacious in the mind of $X$ in order to make $\varphi$ an intentional action.

-{Contrary to the standard view, enactive and embodied contemporary approaches to cognition }{(Varela et al., 1991; Calvo \& Gomila, 2008; Clark, 1998; Gallagher, 2023)}{~stress the emergent nature of intentionality through sensory-motor interactions between agents and their environments.
+Contrary to the standard view, enactive and embodied contemporary approaches to cognition \citep{Varela1991,Calvo2008,Clark1998,Gallagher2023} stress the emergent nature of intentionality through sensory-motor interactions between agents and their environments.
 There are various families of such approaches.
-On the active inference or predictive coding side }{(Clark, 2013)}{, intentionality is understood as emergent from recurrent predictive loops, where action is directed at reducing uncertainty }{and updating the agent's future predictions of its environment}{.
-As Barandiaran and Almendros stress, from this point of view, the novelty of generative technologies is that: ``we might be encountering, for the first time, that the environment is delivering to the brain-body the very predictions that the brain-body is about to make about the effect of its own activity on the environment (...) }{~}{In a textualized manner, this form of autocomplete is equivalent to injecting predictive efferent signals into the body movement.'' }{(Barandiaran \& Almendros, 2024, p.
-30)}{.}
+On the active inference or predictive coding side \citep{Clark2013}, intentionality is understood as emergent from recurrent predictive loops, where action is directed at reducing uncertainty and updating the agent's future predictions of its environment.
+As \citeauthor{BarandiAran2024arxiv} stress, from this point of view, the novelty of generative technologies is that: ``we might be encountering, for the first time, that the environment is delivering to the brain-body the very predictions that the brain-body is about to make about the effect of its own activity on the environment (\ldots) In a textualized manner, this form of autocomplete is equivalent to injecting predictive efferent signals into the body movement.'' \citep[p.~30]{BarandiAran2024arxiv}.